 I have spent many hours fumbling with janky rack latches that love to stick or just not function in the snow after spending hours snowboarding and hiking in the backcountry.

 It is in these times where you are not thinking about how much money you saved by going with the cheaper option.
-Rather, you are thinking about how much fun you had earlier in the day loading up your gear with no trouble at all.
+Rather, you are thinking about how much fun you had earlier in the day loading up your gear with no trouble at all if you have the right roof rack on your truck.